haosulab/ManiSkill2-Learn/README.md

 # to the above commands.
 ```

+For example commands on more algorithms, see `scripts/maniskill/`.

+For further details about specific arguments and configs, along with algorithm / wrapper customization, please read [here](#training-and-evaluation-1)

+### Important Notes for Point Cloud-based Learning (with Demonstrations)

 For point cloud-based learning, there are some useful configurations you can add to `--cfg-options`.
 A few examples:
 - `"env_cfg.obs_frame=ee"` : transform point cloud to the end-effector frame (instead of the robot base frame by default, i.e. `"env_cfg.obs_frame=base"`)
-- `"env_cfg.n_goal_points=50"` : if the environment observation contains goal position ("goal_pos"), randomly sample 50 points near the goal position and append to the point cloud; this allows goal info to be visual; if an environment does not have goal position (e.g. in PegInsertionSide-v0), error will be raised
+- `"env_cfg.n_goal_points=50"` : if the environment observation contains goal position ("goal_pos"), randomly sample 50 points near the goal position and append to the point cloud; this allows goal info to be visual; if an environment does not have goal position (e.g. in PegInsertionSide-v0), error will be raised.

+**Important notes:**
-**Note that configuration options like these could significantly affect performance.** For `PickCube-v0`, simultaneously adding both config options above allows PPO to achieve a very high success rate within a few million steps.
+- Configuration options like these could significantly affect performance.
+For `PickCube-v0`, simultaneously adding both config options above allows PPO to achieve a very high success rate within a few million steps.

-For example commands on more algorithms, see `scripts/maniskill/`.

-For further details about specific arguments and configs, along with algorithm / wrapper customization, please read [here](#training-and-evaluation-1)
+- If you are using demonstration-based algorithms (e.g. DAPG, GAIL), you need to ensure that the demonstration are rendered using the same setting as during training.
+For example, if you use `obs_frame=ee` and `n_goal_points=50` during training, then you should ensure that the demonstrations are rendered this way.